waterinstitute/hecrasio/README.md

 ## Data
-For using the QA/QC notebook in examining HEC-RAS data, the HEC-RAS HDF should be uploaded to the data/external folder.
+For using the QA/QC notebook in examining HEC-RAS data, the HEC-RAS HDF should be uploaded to the folder 'data/processed'.

 ## Project organization